APPIAHTECH/when-did-the-rocket-launch/README.md

 python -m unittest discover
 ```

 Tests are located in the `tests/` folder.
-These will mock S3 services to avoid actual AWS calls during testing.
+These will mock Telegram bot services to avoid actual Telegram bot calls during testing.

 ---